JohnDuncanScott/example-rest-service/README.md

 * Storage
   * Check Save button saves package to Backend AND navigates you back to Admin page
   * Check package is saved with correct information
+  * Check updating a package that's in the cart updates the cart item on navigation
 ## Exploratory testing
 * Open Developer tools and navigate around website, keeping an eye out for interesting logs and errors